-River Loop Trail is a 3.5 mile moderately trafficked loop trail located near Burnsville, NC that features a river and is rated as moderate.
+River Loop Trail is a 3.5 mile moderately trafficked loop trail located near Burnsville, North Carolina that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash